wp-plugins/disable-all-updates-notifications/readme.txt

 By default, every site has automatic updates enabled for minor core releases and translation files.
 Sites already running a development version also have automatic updates to further development versions enabled by default.

+This plugin automatic turn off all updates & nofification when you activate plugin.

 == Installation ==